-The best Lenovo laptops to buy this holiday
+The best Lenovo laptops you can buy in 2022

 There’s no shortage of options among Lenovo’s lineup, and if you’re looking for the perfect fit for you, it may be hard to find what you want.
 So we’ve rounded up the best options in a selection of categories, so no matter who you are, you’re bound to find something you like.
 As an additional note, all the Windows-based laptops on this list are either shipping with Windows 11 or will support the upgrade for free.
 So you don’t have to worry about being supported.

 Navigate this article:

 - Best overall: Lenovo ThinkPad X1 Titanium Yoga

 - Best business laptop: Lenovo ThinkPad X1 Carbon

 - Best gaming laptop: Lenovo Legion 5 Pro

 - Best for creators: Lenovo ThinkPad X1 Extreme

 - Best budget laptop: Lenovo IdeaPad 3 (AMD)

 We did say we’re going beyond ThinkPads, but that doesn’t mean some of Lenovo’s best laptops don’t come from that family.
 The ThinkPad X1 Titanium Yoga is one of the new additions this year, and it’s a fantastic one at that, bringing a unique blend of materials to make a lightweight and high-performance PC.